anwareset/djangomage/README.md

-PyMAGE
-Is a web-based application, built using the Django Framework and PIL (Python Imaging Library).
+PyMAGE is a web-based application, built using the Django Framework and PIL (Python Imaging Library).

 Requirements:
 1. Python 3